Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: A crafting recipe, must be the same shaped/shapeless type as the type of the damage inputs recipe

-{: .notice }
-These recipe types error if you do not explicitly set an id for the recipe, this will be fixed in 1.0.2

 ### Examples

 ```js